 General.
 IAC provides Messrs.
 Diller and Levin with various non-cash benefits as part of their overall compensation packages.
 Under certain limited circumstances, other executive officers have also received non-cash benefits.
 The value of these benefits is calculated under appropriate rules and is taken into account as a component of compensation when establishing overall compensation levels.
 The value of all non-cash benefits is reported under the All Other Compensation column in the Summary Compensation Table pursuant to applicable SEC rules.
 IAC's executive officers do not participate in any deferred compensation or retirement programs other than IAC's 401(k) plan.
-IAC does not generally provide tax gross-ups for its executive officers; provided, however, that IAC has provided tax gross-ups related to certain relocation benefits provided to executive officers in the past from time to time.
+IAC does not generally provide tax gross-ups for its executive officers.
 Other than those described specifically below, IAC's executive officers do not partake in any benefit programs, or receive any significant perquisites, distinct from other IAC employees.

 Mr. Diller.
 Pursuant to IAC policy, Mr. Diller is required to travel, both for business and personal purposes, on corporate aircraft.
 In addition to serving general security interests, this means of travel permits him to travel non-stop and without delay, to remain in contact with IAC while he is traveling, to change his plans quickly in the event IAC business requires and to conduct confidential IAC business while flying, be it telephonically, by e-mail or in person.
 These interests are similarly furthered on both business and personal flights, as Mr. Diller typically provides his services to IAC while traveling in either case.
-Nonetheless, the incremental cost to IAC of his travel for personal purposes is reflected as compensation to Mr. Diller from IAC, and is taken into account in establishing his overall compensation package.
+Nonetheless, the incremental cost to IAC of his travel for personal purposes is reflected as compensation to Mr. Diller from IAC and is taken into account in establishing his overall compensation package.

-Additionally, IAC provides Mr. Diller with access to certain automobiles for business and personal use.
-IAC also provides certain IAC-owned office space and IT equipment for use by certain individuals who work for Mr. Diller personally.
-These uses are valued by IAC at their incremental cost to IAC or, in the case of the use of office space (where there is no discernible incremental cost), at the cost used for internal allocations of office space for corporate purposes.
+Additionally, IAC had previously provided Mr. Diller with access to certain automobiles for business and personal use.
+IAC provides certain IT equipment and services for use by certain individuals who work for Mr. Diller personally.
+These uses are valued by IAC at their incremental cost to IAC.

 Mr. Levin.
 Pursuant to IAC policy, Mr. Levin is encouraged to travel, both for business and personal purposes, on corporate aircraft for the same reasons as set forth above for Mr. Diller.
-The incremental cost to IAC of his travel for personal purposes is reflected as compensation to Mr. Levin from IAC, and is taken into account in establishing his overall compensation package.
+The incremental cost to IAC of his travel for personal purposes is reflected as compensation to Mr. Levin from IAC and is taken into account in establishing his overall compensation package.